gjadi-mej/Test-rst-rendering/tests/ui/ui3/java-testsuite-runner-ui3/README.rst

 If the copy is not performed or if the MicroUI Graphics Engine is notified too early (before or during the copy), this test fails: the new back buffer content does not contain the previous drawing.

-This test can fail because the display is round or has specific pixels at corners.
-In this case, please set the property ``area.offset`` to avoid unwanted areas of the frame buffer.
+This test may fail because the display is round or has irrelevant pixels in the corners.
+In this case, please set the ``area.offset`` property to avoid unwanted areas of the frame buffer.
 This property can be set in a file `System.properties.list` with the prefix ``com.microej.ui.tests.``.
 For example ``com.microej.ui.tests.area.offset=30``.

 Flush Time